Future Homes Hub Logo

 Overview

 The objective of BNG is to provide new homes for the people who need them while protecting and improving nature at the same time.
-Find out more about the
+Find out more about the benefits of BNG.

 When net gain applies